Propane guide

 Propane has an ignition temperature of 470 °C and a calorific value of 12.874 kWh/kg.
 This makes it slightly more effective than butane with a calorific value of 12.7 kWh/kg.

 Sufficient oxygen must always be available when burning propane.
-Only then does it burn completely to form carbon dioxide and water.
-If there is insufficient oxygen available, combustion is incomplete and dangerous carbon monoxide is formed in addition to carbon dioxide and water.
+Only then it can burn completely producing carbon dioxide and water.
+If there is insufficient oxygen available, combustion is incomplete and dangerous carbon monoxide may be produced together with carbon dioxide and water.

 Difference between propane (C3H8) and butane (C4H10)